YarNhoj/npug/landslide/slides/npug.md

 Containers are NOT virtual machines.

-Virtual machines have a full OS with lots of overhead, Containers share the host’s OS.
+Virtual machines have a full OS with lots of overhead, Containers share the host’s OS

-This enables near native performance in a container because you don't deal with the vitual hardware.
+Near native performance because you don't deal with the vitual hardware

-The reduction is overall cost also allows greater density on the host.
+The reduction is overall cost also allows greater density on the host

 Containers launch near instantly.
-No more waiting on someone to provision a vm for you.

 Containers aren't going to replace VM's...Yet

+---
+# Containers vs VM's

+## What VM's Do Better

+* Running multiple OS's
+* Aren't dependent on the Linux Kernel
+* More refined Orchestration

+## What Containers Do Better

+* Faster Boot
+* Elastic resource allocation
+* Extremely high density

 ---